 Golden Cap's 'kissing' gate

 Another supporter loved the view from Golden Cap in Dorset.
-She left a gift in her will to be used there and, thanks to her generosity, we could put in a new kissing gate.
-Now, people can walk up the Seatown route without having to clamber over a stile – it’s appreciated by hundreds of people every year.
+She left a gift in her will to be used there and, thanks to her generosity, we were able to put in a new kissing gate.
+Now, people can walk up the Seatown route without having to clamber over a stile – it’s a small change that is appreciated by hundreds of people every year.

 Clumber Park greenhouses restored